 This view displays the additive or packaging product name at the top, along with options to archive, delete, edit, and receive more (top right corner).

-A details summary of the product properties includes the product type, on hand amount across all active batches, cost information, as well as manufacturer and default vendor.
+A Details summary of the product properties includes the product type, on hand amount across all active batches, cost information, as well as manufacturer and default vendor.
 For additives, the addition rate and saved instructions can also be referenced.
-For packaging, the inventory units, items and default items/unit cal also be referenced.
+For packaging, the inventory units, items and default items/unit can also be referenced.

-Click on the 'Details' link on the far right to open the batch details page.
+Click on the 'Details' link on the far right of a batch row to open the batch details page.

 Batch Details page

-The batch details page displays the batch name at the top, with the product name shown just below.
-In the top right of the page is the option to edit the batch, as well as adjust on hand, deplete, and receive more.
+The Batch details page displays the batch name at the top, with the product name shown just below.
+In the top right of the page is the option to Edit or Archive the batch, as well as Adjust on hand, Fully deplete, and Receive more.

-The batch history is detailed on the right side of the page.
-Click on 'Details' on the far right to open the Action details page.
+The Batch History is detailed on the right side of the page.
+Click on 'Details' on the far right to open an Action details page.
 The action history can be exported by click on 'Export' in the top right corner of the History card.

 The ability to filter for archived products is possible in the Dry Goods Explorer.